wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <hr />

 <a name="Jobs"></a>

-### Jobs
+### Kind: Job

    * <a target="_blank" href="https://kubernetesbyexample.com//jobs/">kubernetesbyexample.com: Jobs</a>
+   <br /><br />

 Batch jobs are supervisor processes that run once and immediately completed.
-The Job controller creates one or more Pods required to run a task.
+The Job controller within the Control Plane creates one or more Pods required to run a task.

+   <tt>spec: completions: 5</tt> defines the number of pods started within a job.

+   <tt>spec: parallelism: 1</tt> defines the number of pods running at the same time.

-When the task is completed, Job will then terminate all those Pods.
+   When the task is completed, the Job terminates.

-The CronJob controller runs Pods on a time-based schedule.

 3 types of jobs: